Jacky-111111/pillulu-website/README.md

 ### 📝 Why "Pillulu":

-- The domain names "MedPal" and "Pillie" were already taken.
+- ～～The domain names "MedPal" and "Pillie" were already taken.～～
-- "Pillulu" reminds me of a smart, friendly childhood cartoon character "Pipilu" and I thought it would be a cute and approachable name for users of all ages.
+- "Pillulu" reminds me of a smart, friendly childhood novel character "Pi Pi Lu" written by famous author Zheng Yuanjie, and I thought it would be a cute and approachable name for users of all ages.